adarkknight/spinMe/README.md

 6. Click the button to get a recomendation!

-You can visit [spinMe](https://spinme.onrender.com) and use your login credentials to see it on production.
+You can visit [spinMe](https://spinme.onrender.com) and use your login credentials to see it on production, or view a video demo [here](https://recordit.co/DGBf8WKP2W).

+_This application uses Discogs’ API but is not affiliated with, sponsored or endorsed by Discogs.
+‘Discogs’ is a trademark of Zink Media, LLC._